What causes landscaping budget blowouts?

 Really, this comes down to three things.

 1. Provisional sums.
-These are costs with an allocated amount because the actual cost is yet unknown.
+These are allocated costs with an estimated amount because the actual cost is yet unknown.
 For example, perhaps the landscaping needs to be started, but the engineering is not finalised yet.
-Then the engineering arrives, and because of poor soil conditions, the concrete footings are huge, and so the cost blows out.
+Then the engineering advice is received.
+It says, due to poor soil conditions, the concrete footings will need to be huge, and so the cost blows out.

 2. Client variations.
-As the project comes to life, it’s natural to want to add features or upgrade finishes.
+As the project comes to life, it’s natural for you to want to add features or change or upgrade finishes.
 These changes can impact the budget if not planned for.

 3. Variations for the unknown.
-The most common event is finding things underground.
-Electrical cables that should be 600mm deep are 200mm; excavating the soil and you come across old concrete footings of walls no one knew about; Discovering your soil conditions are poor and so excavation requires more soil out and new soil in with drainage added.
+The most common cause for a variation to the cost is finding previously unknown things underground.
+Electrical cables that should have been located 600mm deep are at 200mm.
+You’re excavating the soil and you come across old concrete foundations of walls no one knew about.
+We discover your soil conditions are poorer than expected, so excavation requires more soil taken out and new soil added in with extra drainage needed.

 A summary